BlushyTears/SteamWand/README.md

 ## Discarding a World

-When you want to throw out everything in a World and start fresh — between scenes, between rounds, between test cases; use: `discard()`:
+When you want to throw out everything in a World and start fresh, use: `discard()`:

 ```cpp
 World world(1024);